Raccoonn/5000-and-9000-Counters-Data-Processing/README.md

 # 2-22-2020:
 I noticed that there are two lines for "Decaf L" in the 5000S+ counters.
 The parser was incorrectly taking the lower of the two values and was leading to different results than other sites.
-By changing the parser to correctly take the larger of the two recipes my numbers matched up almost exactly with Englewood.
-Still waiting to confirm results with Belleview.
+Now in parser the store dictionary stores an increasing integer rather than a string cause the value to be over written.